Musyani-Luckson/CRUD-APP/README.md

 ## Getting Started
 To begin using CRUD-APP, follow these steps:
+Make sure you install Node.js [https://nodejs.org/en] on your locall machine

 Install Dependencies:
 Navigate to the project directory and install the required dependencies.